dartmouth-outing-club/doc-trailhead/README.md

 path : /joinTrip
 description : Join a trip
 parameter : id of trip
+response : json object with values for trip and added

 path : /updateUser
 description : updates the user